sdfordham/pysyncon/README.md

 # pyaugsynth

-A python module that aims at replicating the methods in the R packages [Synth](https://CRAN.R-project.org/package=Synth) and [augsynth](https://github.com/ebenmichael/augsynth) and related to the SCM.
+A python module that aims at replicating the methods in the R packages [Synth](https://CRAN.R-project.org/package=Synth) and [augsynth](https://github.com/ebenmichael/augsynth) and some other methods related to the SCM.

 ## Usage